 Q: What is a livable salary in Charlotte, NC?

-A: According to MIT, a single person without any children requires an annual income of about $30,000 after taxes, while a couple with two children (and both partners working) requires about $80,500 annually after taxes.
-According to the U.S. Census, the per capita income in Charlotte is $39,834, while the median household income is $65,359 — just a little higher than the national numbers.
+A: According to MIT, a single person without any children requires an annual income of about $36,000 before taxes, while a couple with two children (and both partners working) requires about $106,000 annually before taxes.
+According to the U.S. Census, the per capita income in Charlotte is $43,080, while the median household income is $68,367 — not far off from the national numbers.
 When it comes down to it, though, your required livable salary depends on where in the city you live and what kind of lifestyle you lead.

 1. The cost of living in Charlotte, NC, is lower than the national average

-Charlotte isn’t hugely cheaper than other U.S. cities — its average cost of living is on par with many other cities in North Carolina, and 5 percent lower than the overall U.S. average.
-But depending on where you’re moving from, you may notice a little extra savings in your account, especially when it comes to housing.
-The average rent for an apartment in New York City (averaging only 702 square feet), for instance, will run you $4,265, while the average monthly payment for a bigger (942-square-feet on average) apartment in Charlotte is only $1,639.
+Charlotte isn’t hugely cheaper than other U.S. cities.
+Its average cost of living is on par with many other cities in North Carolina, and 2 percent lower than the overall U.S. average.
+But depending on where you’re moving from, you may notice a little extra savings in your account — especially when it comes to housing.
+The average rent for a one-bedroom apartment in Manhattan (averaging only 704 square feet), for instance, will run you $4,501, while the average monthly payment for a bigger one-bedroom (944-square-feet on average) apartment in Charlotte is only $1,667.
 (That may be why thousands of New Yorkers flock to Charlotte each year, accounting for part of the population boost of 150,000-plus in the past decade.)
-Of course, the actual rent you pay depends on the building amenities, apartment size, and exact location, but on a macro level, Charlotte offers more affordability than some other major cities.
+Of course, the actual rent you pay depends on the building amenities, apartment size, and exact location.
+But on a macro level, Charlotte offers more affordability than some other major cities.

 2. Families enjoy a solid public school system

-Niche gives Charlotte an above average rating when it comes to the city’s public school system.
-It’s home to 14 percent of North Carolina’s top-ranked public schools, so families with kids have a good shot of finding an excellent school in Charlotte.
+Niche gives Charlotte an above average rating when it comes to the city’s public school system, so families with kids have a good shot of finding an excellent school in Charlotte.
 If you’re looking for the A+ options, Metrolina Regional Scholars Academy, Charlotte Engineering Early College, and Ardrey Kell High School are among the top-ranking schools.

 3. There are tons of fun things to do in Charlotte, NC, with kids